 The materials used for this monster book change every year, depending on what supplies are on-hand.
 Crayons, markers, dot paints, stamps and ink, shredded paper, tempera paint, glitter, felt, shredded paper, silly shaped paint brushes, and watercolors are some of the materials I’ve used in the past.

 Once the children finished their books, they helped me assemble and staple them together.
 The books then went into the kids’ book boxes.
 We’ve already read them through a few times!
 Last year, my students read their monster books from October through May!
 They looooooved those books, and something tells me my students this year feel the same.

-If you want the (very, very simple) words for the book, I have them saved as a free printable in my Teachers Notebook shop.
+If you want the (very, very simple) words for the book, you can grab them at the bottom of this post.

 Preschool Monster Lesson Plans